NekoMimiOfficial/Nekoir3Core/README.md

 The app may crash if the request fails... i did no error handling
 Discord RPC works... and it's cursed :3

+This app is alse able to be made into a pyinstaller package
+This means that you can invoke the `NekoMimi` module by running the app from a terminal and appending `NekoMimi` to the argv
+Example: `Nekoir3c.app NekoMimi`

 This app is used to stream music and set discord RPC, just that

 # Contributing